Arslan97/ESP-32-/README.md

 # ESP-32-

-controlling 7- segment counter by webserver to increase, decrease and reset it and display its result using esp32 with micro python language.
+controlling a 7- segment counter by webserver to increase, decrease and reset it and display its result using esp32 with micro python language.